Kaviarasan25/DS-PROJECT-CHENNAI-HOUSE-PRICE-PREDICTION/README.md

 * Pandas,matplotlib,seaborn,scikitlearn,numpy,plotly

 # Roadmap:
-* Importing and cleaning the dataset
+* Data cleaning
 * Exploratory data analysis is done to obtain the insights from the data
 * Feature and target variable are assigned
 * Multiple Machine Learning models are used to predict the sales price
 * Best ML model is selected based on the R2 value
 * Feature importance is done.
-* Create an Websuite using Streamlit
+* Model Deployment using streamlit